"What Do You Mean By 'Primordial Mother'?"

 A unique combination of his elephant-like head and a quick moving tiny mouse vehicle represents tremendous wisdom, intelligence, and presence of mind." (www.umich.edu)

 Kash was also repeatedly asked whether he was sure that there was a mouse beside Shri Ganesha.
-He insisted there was and had even seen this mouse standing on its hind legs.
-Yet, the mind still refused to believe.
+He insisted there was and that he had even seen this mouse standing on its hind legs!
+Yet, in spite of the spiritual evidence given by his son, the incredulous mind of the father still refused to believe in its occurrence.
 What did a mouse and one of the most revered of Deities have in common?
 In the first place, what was a mouse doing in the Spiritual World?

 Although Kash could give no answer to these logical questions, he steadfastly stood by what he saw.

-Only after checking at the Saul Bellow Library, Lachine, Montreal, did his father's mind settle down.
-The Encyclopaedia Britannica confirmed the presence of a mouse as a vehicle of Shri Ganesha.
+Only after checking at the Saul Bellow Library in Lachine, Montreal, did his father's mind settle down.
+The Encyclopaedia Britannica confirmed the presence of a mouse as the vehicle of Shri Ganesha.

 Shri Hanuman lifting the Dronachal mountain to bring the magic herb sanjeevani